-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Horn Lake is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Horn Lake is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Horn Lake is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Horn Lake who work in office and administrative support (16.96%), sales jobs (10.40%), and healthcare (6.30%).

 The per capita income in Horn Lake in 2010 was $19,614, which is upper middle income relative to Mississippi, and lower middle income relative to the rest of the US.
 This equates to an annual income of $78,456 for a family of four.
 However, Horn Lake contains both very wealthy and poor people as well.

 Horn Lake is an extremely ethnically-diverse city.
 The people who call Horn Lake home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Horn Lake residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Horn Lake include German, English, Italian, and French .

 The most common language spoken in Horn Lake is English.
 Other important languages spoken here include Spanish and Chinese.